-215 /uk 15% Asian 6% Mixed 5% Black 4% Other ethnic group NB: figures total 101% due to rounding Source: Census 2021 be attractive to people in this group; some targeted programmes will aim to welcome those who are not using these spaces.
-Mitigations and considerations: Individuals in this group will benefit from a considered approach to using inclusive language which is standardised in literature, signage, and other forms of communication.
-These actions include not using the BAME acronym in literature.
-Using more diverse and relatable images and colours in spaces and communications.
-Being transparent about how we are providing access to residents with different citizenship status especially with regards to migrants, refugees, asylum seekers and other temporary migrants.
-Advice: As the tender process progresses it will be necessary to keep this protected characteristic in the forefront of considerations to minimise adverse intended or unintended impacts.
-Pregnancy & Maternity 1,374 live births in Oxford in 2021 Source: Oxfordshire JSNA 2023 Impact(s) identified: An improved, more accessible, and inclusive leisure offer will be attractive to people in this group; some targeted programmes will aim to welcome those who are not using these spaces.
-Mitigations and considerations: Individuals in this group will benefit from a
+who did not reply to the religion question in the census Source: Census 2021 Advice: As the tender process progresses it will be necessary to keep this protected characteristic in the forefront of considerations to minimis adverse intended or unintended impacts.
+Sex 49.1% male 50.9% female Source: Census 2021 Impact(s) identified: An improved, more accessible, and inclusive leisure offer will be attractive to people in this group; some targeted programmes will aim to welcome those who are not using these spaces.
+Mitigations and considerations: Individuals in this group will benefit form a 45 considered approach to using inclusive language which is standardised in literature, signage, and other forms of communication.
+Advice: As the tender process progresses it will be necessary to keep this protected characteristic in the forefront of considerations to minimis adverse intended or unintended impacts.
+This is particularly important as we have established gender specific targeted programs benefiting this group.
+Sexual Orientation 80% straight/heterosexual 7% not straight/heterosexual Impact(s) identified: An improved, more accessible, and inclusive leisure offer will be attractive to people in this group; some targeted programs will aim to